Neymar To Miss Brazils Next World Cup Match With Ankle Injury - UrduPoint

 The 30-year-old tried to continue but was substituted with about 10 minutes to go and underwent an examination on Friday.

-Rodrigo Lasmar, the doctor for the Brazilian football federation (CBF), said the 30-year-old had suffered "ligament damage" and would miss the match against Switzerland on Monday.
+Rodrigo Lasmar, the doctor for the Brazilian football federation (CBF), said Neymar had suffered "ligament damage" and would miss the match against Switzerland on Monday.

+"Today is one of the most difficult moments of my career... and again in a World Cup," Neymar wrote on Instagram.

 "We will not have these two players for our next match but they continue their treatment with the aim of recovering in time for the rest of the competition," the doctor said in a video released by the CBF.